hpssjellis/tfjs-node-saving-parallel-training/README.md

 -- Look at the server code and change the URL (also near the bottom of the page).
 This must be your server URL for this file.

--- Presently the page is set to suto reload.
-Click stop or deselect auto so that you can have a look at how it works.
+-- Presently the page is set to auto reload.
+Click pause to deselect auto so that you can have a look at how it works.

--- uses the package fs which seems to be deprecated.